CMU-IDS-2022/assignment-2-tia/writeup.md

 ## Design

-TODO: **A rationale for your design decisions.** How did you choose your particular visual encodings and interaction techniques?
-What alternatives did you consider and how did you arrive at your ultimate choices?

 **1. Who are the TOP 10 billionaires and what's their wealth in 1996, 2001, and 2014?**
   - Filter by year: selection box
   - Present TOP 10 billionaire's information by rank: sorted dataframe (table)